bishaldhimal4444/aws-ec2-scheduling-auto-start-stop/README.md

   ]
 }
 ```
-> [!Why this policy is secure]
+> [!NOTE]
-> DescribeInstances needs Resource: * because it is a list operation.
+> Why this policy is secure?: DescribeInstances needs Resource: * because it is a list operation.
 StartInstances and StopInstances are restricted by a tag condition — IAM independently enforces that only AutoSchedule=true instances can be touched, even if Lambda code had a bug.

 ## Step 3 — Create the Lambda Function
-Create Function in AWS Console \
+##### Create Function in AWS Console \
 14. Go to Lambda -> Functions -> Create Function \
 15. Select: Author from scratch \
 16. Function name: ec2-start-stop \